Philadelphia Flyers Logo

 Philadelphia Flyers LogoPhiladelphia Flyers Logo PNG

-Pennsylvania hockey players have chosen an extraordinary Philadelphia Flyers logo – with a flying puck.
-Basically, it’s a black ring with wings and an orange dot in the middle.
-But for them, the ring is an allegory of victory because such a puck will definitely be in the opponent’s goal and bring the desired victory.
+Pennsylvania hockey players chose an unusual Philadelphia Flyers logo featuring a flying puck.
+It’s a black ring with wings and an orange dot.
+For them, the ring is an allegory of victory, as such a puck will end up in the opponent’s net and bring the desired win.

 Philadelphia Flyers: Brand overview